mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Multiplexing RTP, RTCP, and Non-RTP Flows on a Single QUIC Connection {#single-path}

-In order to conserve ports, especially at NATs and Firewalls, this specification defines a flow identifier, so that multiple RTP flows, RTCP flows, and non-RTP flows can be distinguished even if they are carried on the same QUIC connection.
-This is described in more detail in {{multiplexing}}.
+This specification defines a flow identifier for multiplexing multiple RTP and RTCP ports on the same QUIC connection to conserve ports, especially at NATs and Firewalls. {{multiplexing}} describes the multiplexing in more detail.
+Future extensions could further build on the flow identifier to multiplex RTP/RTCP with other protocols on the same connection, as long as these protocols can co-exist with RTP/RTCP without interfering with the ability of this connection to carry real-time media.

 ### Exploiting Multiple Paths {#multiple-paths}